akfish/nice-place-for-coding/README.md

 # nice-place-for-coding
-a list of the nice place for coding
+a list of the nice places for coding